Glossier Is Closing Down All Retail Locations Over Coronavirus Concerns

 As the spread and complexity of the novel coronavirus, also known as COVID-19, continues to develop, many businesses are left to make difficult choices: implement new safety measures such as frequent disinfection and service limitation, urge social distancing for employees, or close down for the foreseeable future.

 Glossier is one of many businesses making the tough call to opt for the latter to protect the safety of staff and shoppers.
-The company's founder and CEO, Emily Weiss, announced the decision to close all Glossier shops until further notice, starting today.
+The company's founder and CEO, Emily Weiss, announced the decision to close all Glossier shops (including London) until further notice.

 "It's easy to feel helpless during times of uncertainty or anxiety.
 I've felt that way lately, as I'm sure you all have, as our world enters unprecedented territory with the spread of COVID-19," Weiss wrote on Instagram.
 "And as a business leader and CEO, I've been asking myself how Glossier can continue to bring joy to our community, especially during these darker moments, while respecting calls for social distancing and helping promote public safety."